Kotlin/kotlin-spec/docs/src/md/kotlin.core/annotations.md

   This annotation is used to introduce implementation-defined experimental language or standard library features.

-  `kotlin.UseExperimental` is an annotation class with a single field:
+  `kotlin.OptIn` is an annotation class with a single field:

   * ```kotlin
     vararg val markerClass: KClass<out Annotation>